 The most common type of waterless toilet is composting toilet, however, there are many models to choose from.

 Because of its simplicity and compactness, this is a self-contained and portable type that uses a urine separating system, making it excellent for houses.

 There are many features that make this the best overall waterless composting toilet-There is no holding tank, so the toilet is odor-free, and it has an integrated fan to improve air circulation for a fresher smelling environment.

 Having no complex plumbing setup makes it easy to install, clean, and maintain.

 Despite the many desirable features of this model, there are some drawbacks to consider.
 The toilet has a smaller urine container which tends to fill up faster than some other models, this means the bowl has to be cleaned out more frequently.

 This also makes it more difficult to clean out solid waste.
-Finally, a deal breaker for many, if the toilet malfunctions, there may be slight odor.
+Finally, a deal-breaker for many, if the toilet malfunctions, there may be a slight odor.